 As its name implies, a miter saw is also suitable for miters.
 To make a miter cut, you can adjust the miter adjustment at the front of the table.
 This adjustment will rotate the saw head to create angles up to 45 degrees.

-Additionally, if you have a compound miter saw, you can create bevels with its adjustable saw head.
-Most modern miter saws are compound and let you combine both the miter and bevel functions.
+Additionally, if you have a dual bevel miter saw, you can make bevel cuts in either direction by merely rotating the saw head.
+That said, most modern miter saws are compound and at least let you combine both the miter and bevel functions.

 As you can see, a miter saw is relatively versatile.
 You can use it to cut up slender planks into even pieces.
 Thanks to its ability to make miters and bevels, a miter saw is also suitable for molding, creating picture frames, installing trim work, and crown molding.